huyquangphamname/phamquanghuy/README.md

 </picture>

 # Hi there 👋🏻
-I would like to say:

 Good morning or good evening, depending on your time of day!

 ## Documentation PowerBI - A Hands-On Project
 This repository contains the documentation for a hands-on project in PowerBI, which is part of the NC296 class orgainized by the Universiy of Science.

-### Project Overview
-The objective of this project is to utilize PowerBI to create insightful visualizations based on retail sales data.
-The project involces designing data models, creating measures, and visualizing key metrics to provide actionale insights.
+The goal of the projects is to design data models, create measures, and develop insightful visualization using retail sales data.

 ### Data Description
 The data used in this project is from a sample Retail Analysis dataset.
 Below is the description of the tables and their fields: